codeswiftr/fast-demo/README.md

 Set up your development environment:
-Install Docker and Docker Compose on your machine.
 Set up a Postgres database instance using Docker Compose.
 Install the necessary Python packages: FastAPI, SQLAlchemy, Pytest, and any other dependencies.
 Define your database schema: